Skip to main content

 The Mechanisms of Hormonal Interference

-The operates through a precise signaling cascade, where hormones act as chemical messengers that bind to specific receptors on target cells, initiating a particular biological response.
+The endocrine system operates through a precise signaling cascade, where hormones act as chemical messengers that bind to specific receptors on target cells, initiating a particular biological response.
 This process is akin to a key fitting into a lock to open a door.
 EDCs disrupt this elegant system through several primary mechanisms.

 Some EDCs mimic the body’s natural hormones, acting as fraudulent keys that can fit into the receptor’s lock and trigger an inappropriate or untimely cellular response.
 Others function as receptor antagonists, binding to the receptor without activating it, effectively blocking the lock so the body’s natural hormones cannot gain access.